clikbait295/SpeechControlledRobot/README.md

 # SpeechControlledRobot
 Created for MakeSPP 2020!
-This Repo is for the version of my software which must run with certain hardware.
+This Repo is for the version of my software which can run without any hardware, like a Raspberry Pi or motors.
+It simply removes motor functionality and replaces it with a message to the user saying an imaginary robot has moved.

 PREQUISITES: